Ori2846/Ori2846/README.md

 ### Hi there 👋 I'm Henry
-💡  I like to explore new technologies and develop software solutions.
+💡  Some technologies I enjoy working with include Unity, Java, and Python!\
-🎓  I'm currently studying Computer Science.
+🎓  I'm currently studying Computer Science.\
 ✉️  You can shoot me an email at hdo2846@gmail.com!
 <!--
 **Ori2846/Ori2846** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.